practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/README.md

 https://mercurylang.org/index.html

-Mercury is a real hit in my opinion and should be way more popular!
-Like "Prolog on speed". (*)
+The idea of the Mercury programming language to put functional programming on top of logic programming is a real hit in my opinion and should be way more popular!
+Mercury feels like "Prolog on speed". (*)

 TBD: personally check this claim with a speed comparison: Prolog <--> Mercury of a much simpler program: 4 colors for 16 German states problem?
 GNU Prolog/grolog (http://gprolog.org/) or SWI Prolog?